Proximal indirect comparison: Indirect comparison with unmeasured shifted effect modifiers

-\Cref{asn:causal}\labelcref{asn:positivity} is crucial in the transportability of causal effects from the source population \(S=1\) to the target population \(S=0\).
-It requires that all values of \((X,U)\) observable in the target population must also be observable in the source population.
+Assumption~\ref{asn:causal}\ref{asn:consistency} states that the observed outcome is the potential outcome under the assigned treatment.
+Assumption~\ref{asn:causal}\ref{asn:randomization} is a consequence of treatment randomization that possibly conditions on the baseline covariates.
+Assumption~\ref{asn:causal}\ref{asn:transportability} requires that the treatment effect of \(A=1\) versus \(A=0\) is transportable after conditioning on both \(X\) and \(U\).
+Assumption~\ref{asn:causal}\ref{asn:positivity} is crucial for the transportability of causal effects from the source population \(S=1\) to the target population \(S=0\).
+It requires that all values of \((X,U)\) existing in the target population must also be observable in the source population.
 The positivity assumption on trial participation essentially guarantees no extrapolation of information from the source trial.
-As we will see in \Cref{sec:proxy}, the violation of positivity not only compromises the identifiability of the target parameter but also has great implications on its estimation with observed data.
+As we will see in \S\ref{sec:proxy}, violation of positivity not only compromises the identifiability of the target parameter but also has great implications on its estimation with observed data.

-The causal assumptions give rise to the identification of the target parameter in the full data distribution.
-Let \(\alpha=\P(S=0)\) be the probability of an individual in the joined population belonging to the target RCT and let the transformed outcome be \(\widetilde{Y}=(2A-1)Y/e(A\mid X)\).
+The causal assumptions give rise to identifiability of the target parameter in the full data distribution.
+Let \(\alpha=\Pr(S=0)\) be the probability of belonging to the target RCT for any individual.
+We denote the propensity score in the source trial by \(e(a\mid X)= \Pr(A=a\mid X,S=1)\) for \(a\in\{0,1\}\).
+In the source RCT, we also let \(\tilde{Y}=(2A-1)Y/e(A\mid X)\) denote a transformed outcome, whose behavior is comparable to that of the contrast \(Y(1)-Y(0)\), in the sense that their conditional expectations on \((X,U)\) are equal.